brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 Bear in mind that that although this is a long post, there are certainly flows I have not covered and others that I have not come across yet.
 It really comes down to trying things out and discovering along the way.
 I will update this blog post if I find out more best practices or anything of note around the general flow.

-To start your own provider, I suggest cloning the [Crossplane provider template](https://github.com/crossplane/provider-template), and use providers such as [`provider-opentofu`](https://github.com/upbound/provider-opentofu), [`provider-http`](https://github.com/crossplane-contrib/provider-http) and my own [crossplane-demo acme provider](https://github.com/brunoluiz/crossplane-demo/tree/main/provider-acme) for a working reference.
-It is daunting at first, especially with the considerable amount of boilerplate, but eventually most of the focus goes towards API and controller packages.
+To start your own provider, I suggest cloning the [Crossplane provider template](https://github.com/crossplane/provider-template), and leverage [provider-opentofu](https://github.com/upbound/provider-opentofu), [provider-http](https://github.com/crossplane-contrib/provider-http) and my [provider-acme](https://github.com/brunoluiz/crossplane-demo/tree/main/provider-acme) for a working reference.
+It is daunting at first, especially with the considerable amount of boilerplate, but eventually the reconciler flow settles and most of your focus will go towards API design and integration, feeling almost like any other API or controller implementation.